Loading...

 Innovative Technology

-Both farmland crowdfunding platforms make use of innovative technology to help investors learn about selected properties and invest in them.
-They have a seamless online investment process.
-They also both offer an online Learning Center that provides information about agriculture and farmland investments.
+Both farmland crowdfunding platforms use innovative technology to help investors learn about and invest in selected properties.
+They have a seamless online investment process and offer an online Learning Center that provides information about agriculture and farmland investments.

 Support of Various Account Types